oindrila-b/external-access-server/README.md

 ## Features :
 The server  runs on PORT `3000` locally and has the following end-point for a frontend application:

-- `'/list/:integration?/:entity?'` - This is the one and only endpoint for the server.
+- `'/list/:integration?/:entity?'` - This is the endpoint for the server that handles fetching resources from github / jira.
  - The server logically maps the required methods internally using the `integration` and `entity` values.
     - Integration Values :
         - `github`  - All the requests containing `github` as the integration parameter will be accessing `github` resources.